Xavier Financial Aid Information

 How to Apply for Financial Aid

-If you need assistance, the Financial Aid Office at Xavier is available as you go through the financial aid application process.
+If you think you will need financial aid, you must apply for it.
+You should contact your high school counselor or the Financial Aid Office at Xavier if you need assistance as you go through the financial aid application process.

 When to Apply for Aid